Skip to main content

 Back To Top↑

-To make sure everyone gets the care they need, you might temporarily receive care in a space like a lounge, family room, hallway or stretcher.
+Sometimes, to make sure everyone gets the care they need, you might be temporarily placed in a space like a lounge, family room, hallway or surge stretcher.
+No matter where you are, our team works with you and is committed to providing safe, high-quality care.

 Back To Top↑